jacques/docs.npmjs.com/content/getting-started/using-a-package.json.md

 }
 ```

-Running `npm init` with this file in your home directory, would output a `package.json` similiar to this:
+Running `npm init` with this file in your home directory would output a `package.json` similiar to this:

 ```
 {